orenkole/schwarzmuller-docker-kubernetes/notes.md

 Solution:
 https://www.udemy.com/course/docker-kubernetes-the-practical-guide/learn/lecture/22167198#questions/14040174

 - make sure everything is stopped
 `docker-compose down`

 - create your laravel project
 `docker-compose run --rm composer create-project --prefer-dist laravel/laravel .`

-- launch your containers with --build to make sure you're getting the latest images `docker-compose up -d --build server`
+- launch your containers with --build to make sure you're getting the latest images
+`docker-compose up -d --build server`

 ---

+## Docker Compose with and without Dockerfiles

+Adding dockerfile to docker-compose (like `entrypoint`, `working_dir`)

+In docker-compose we don't have some commands that we have in dockerfile: like `COPY`, `RUN`, etc.

+Keep in mind: bind mount are great for development, not an option for deployment
+Because in production we don't have local folders like `/src`, `./nginx/nginx.conf` etc
+The idea of the bind mound is that our latest source code during development is directly exposed to a container

+For deployment we want to create an image with our source code, we copy a snapshot of the source code